Islamic eschatology: Muʿtazila

-Twelver Shia
+Twelver Shia Islam

+A 1978 Iranian painting depicting the Twelve Imams.
+Ali is depicted in the center with his double-edged sword Zulfiqar, while the person whose face is obscured by light is the Mahdi.

+Belief in the "Day of Resurrection" or Yawm al-Qiyāmah (يوم القيامة) is also crucial for Muslims.
+It is believed that the time of Qiyāmah is preordained by God, but unknown to man.
+The Quran and the hadith, as well as the commentaries of scholars, describe the trials and tribulations preceding and during the Qiyāmah.
+The Quran emphasizes bodily resurrection, a break from the pre-Islamic Arabian understanding of death.

 Like most Sunni, Shia Islam hold that all Muslims will eventually go to Jannah.

 On the fate of non-Muslims in the hereafter, Shia Islam (or at least cleric Ayatullah Mahdi Hadavi Tehrani of Al-Islam.org), takes a view similar to Ash'arism.
 Tehrani divides non-Muslims into two groups: the heedless and stubborn who will go to hell and the ignorant who will not "if they are truthful to their own religion":